Dogs Are Baby Boomer’s Best Friend

 For many baby boomers, pets and dogs have become a part of the family.
 Where previous generations could take or leave having a pet, baby boomers integrated dogs into the household.
 In fact, so many boomers report that they see their dogs as their fur babies, especially as their children begin to leave the home.

-Owning a dog can be great, especially as one age and heads into retirement.
+Owning a dog can be great, especially as one ages and heads into retirement, so it is no wonder that the older generation will check out sites such as Winnsom Puppies to see where they can get a new member of the family.
 Here are some of the reasons why dogs are baby boomer’s best friends and how that is a good thing.

 Why Dogs are a Boomer’s Best Friend